 When other moms talk so freely about growing their family.

 A few thoughts come to my mind when this happens around me:

 - Will I be able to get pregnant again, or will I have to suffer through the pain again for several more years?

 - You talk about growing your family as if it were as easy as going to the store and buying groceries.
 It still doesn’t feel fair.

-I’m in no way complaining, because this is life, and I’m trying to navigate the aftermath of infertility.
-But I am also trying to help those that are still in the midst of infertility understand that the pain still bothers us even after we have our miracle baby in our arms.
+I’m in no way complaining, because this is life after infertility.
+We are trying to navigate the aftermath of infertility.
+I do want those that are still in the midst of infertility to understand that the pain still bothers us even after we have our miracle baby in our arms.